-\emph{To conclude, we have found that we reproduce basic weak-lensing results under the Born approximation and we capture non-trivial effects such as magnification bias which turn out to play an important role in the resulting spectra.}
+{To conclude, we find that we reproduce basic weak-lensing results under the Born approximation and we capture non-trivial effects, such as MB, which turn out to play an important role in the resulting spectra.}

-\subsection{Galaxy-galaxy lensing: density-convergence angular cross-spectra}
+\subsection{Galaxy-galaxy lensing: Density-convergence angular cross-spectra}

-In this section we focus on the galaxy-galaxy lensing spectra i.e. $C_{\delta_1 \kappa_2} (\ell, z_1, z_2)$ for shells 1 and 2 at redshift $(z_1, z_2) \in \{0.7, 1.8\}^2$.
+In this section we focus on the galaxy-galaxy lensing spectra, $C_{\delta_1 \kappa_2} (\ell, z_1, z_2)$, for shells 1 and 2 at redshift $(z_1, z_2) \in \{0.7, 1.8\}^2$.
 We follow exactly the same methodology as for the clustering and the weak-lensing parts.
 Investigating galaxy-galaxy lensing in the non-linear regime is challenging since it involves non-trivial relativistic effects on both the overdensity and the convergence.
 To our knowledge an accurate study of such effects down to the non-linear regime is still lacking and we now try to fill in the gap.